 My goal is to be as efficient and time conscious as possible.
-After being an Asset Protection Attorney for over 25 years, I have developed a process.
+I have developed a process after being an Asset Protection Attorney for over 25 years.
 I strive for efficiency.
 If you would like to assemble an asset protection plan, I would begin the process as follows:

-You will have your own, specific concerns, but here are common goals and issues that arise when assembling an asset protection plan.
+You will have specific concerns, but common goals and issues arise when assembling an asset protection plan.

-In general, a trusts location determines where it pays income taxes.
-It is possible for you to create trusts whose “situs” is a state which has low or no state income tax.
+Generally, a trust location determines where it pays income taxes.
+You can create trusts whose “situs” is a state which has low or no state income tax.
 While the assets grow, they pay federal income tax but avoid or pay a reduced state income tax.
-As experienced Asset Protection Lawyers, we look at all the tax ramifications when assembling your asset protection plan.
+As experienced Asset Protection Lawyers, we consider all the tax ramifications when assembling your asset protection plan.

-In general, a trust is subject to the laws of its situs state.
-It is possible for you to create trusts whose “situs” is a state which whose laws favor the trust over creditors.
-Asset protection plans vary from state-to-state and country-to-country.
-After years of experience as an Asset Protection Attorney, I can help direct you towards the jurisdiction that best meets your asset protection goals.
+Generally, a trust is subject to the laws of its situs state.
+You can create trusts whose “situs” is a state whose laws favor the trust over creditors.
+Asset protection plans vary from state to state and country to country.
+After years of experience as an Asset Protection Attorney, I can help direct you toward the jurisdiction that best meets your asset protection goals.